Zoom: Ridiculous Pop Despite Security Drop

 Insiders are selling millions of dollars worth of shares.

-Zoom Technologies(ZM) has been an excellent performer in this market, but we believe this isn't warranted.
+Zoom Video(ZM) has been an excellent performer in this market, but we believe this isn't warranted.
 Despite being a commoditized product in a heavily competitive industry, its valuation is one of the highest in SaaS.
 Meanwhile, it is facing growth headwinds from market saturation and from the recent discovery of several security issues.
 The current valuation seems quite high, even in a wildly optimistic scenario, and we believe the company has substantial downside from current prices.

 Source: google images